-- 3. Effective January 1, 2012 for all employees in this unit who retire on or after January 1, 2012 from the County, the County's longevity contribution towards retiree health insurance less the PEMHCA minimum shall be based upon the following longevity schedule (See Attachments B & C): - a.
+- Effective January 1, 2012 for all employees in this unit who retire or have retired from the County, the County's medical contribution towards retiree health insurance shall be the PEMHCA minimum (as determined by CalPERS on an annual basis), not to exceed the actual cost of the plan selected. - 2.
+Effective January 1, 2012 for all employees in this unit who retire on or after January 1, 2012 from the County, the County's longevity contribution towards retiree health insurance less the PEMHCA minimum shall be based upon the following longevity schedule (See Attachments B & C): - a.
 Retirees with 0-5 Years of Service with the County of Santa Cruz are entitled to receive the PEMHCA Minimum Only. - b.
 For retirees with 6+ years of County service, each additional year of service above 5 years shall be recognized with a fixed dollar increase per year, as shown on Attachments B and C, to a maximum of \$417.15 at the age of 50 with 25 years of service for Retiree Only and to a maximum of \$458.92 at the age of 50 with 25 years of service for Retiree Plus one or more dependents. - c.
 For retirees with 6+ years of County service, each additional year of service beyond age 50 shall also be recognized with a 5% increase, as shown on Attachments B and C to a total County Contribution maximum of \$417.15 for Retiree Only and \$458.92 for Retiree Plus one or more dependents. - d.
-Upon the retiree attaining Medicare eligibility, the County's total contribution shall be reduced to the greater of (i) the PEMCHA minimum or (ii) 75% of the pre-Medicare contribution as calculated per Attachments B and C. - e.
-Effective in any calendar year that the PEMCHA minimum (as determined by CalPERS on an annual basis) equals or exceeds the lowest level of benefit available to an employee at age 50 with 6+ years of service, the longevity schedules (See Attachment B and Attachment C) shall be revised to reset the fixed dollar increase between the years 5-25, thereby ensuring that the provisions of Section B.3.(b) are met. - f.
-Increases to the County contribution pursuant to Section B.3. (e) shall only apply to retirees with retirement dates on or after the date of said revisions(s) to Attachment B and/or Attachment C. - g.
+Upon the retiree attaining Medicare eligibility, the County's total contribution shall be reduced to the greater of (i) the PEMHCA minimum or (ii) 75% of the pre-Medicare contribution as calculated per Attachments B and C. - e.
+Effective in any calendar year that the PEMHCA minimum (as determined by CalPERS on an annual basis) equals or exceeds the lowest level of benefit available to an employee at age 50 with 6+ years of service, the longevity schedules (See Attachment B and Attachment C) shall be revised to reset the fixed dollar increase between the years 5-25, thereby ensuring that the provisions of Section A.2 (b) are met.

+- f.
+Increases to the County contribution pursuant to Section A.2. (e) shall only apply to retirees with retirement dates on or after the date of said revisions(s) to Attachment B and/or Attachment C. - g.
 Retiree's contributions from the County shall remain fixed at the amount determined at the date of their retirement (per Attachment B and C) unless and until, during negotiations, this bargaining unit and the County agree to an increase in the maximum County contribution of \$417.15 for Retiree Only and \$458.92 for Retiree Plus one or more dependents. - h.
 County contributions shall never exceed the cost of the premium for the qualifying medical plan in which the retiree is enrolled. - i.
-Employees who retire under a disability will receive the greater of a) 300% of the PEMCHA minimum or b) the benefit as determined by the longevity schedule. - 4.
+Employees who retire under a disability will receive the greater of a) 300% of the PEMHCA minimum or b) the benefit as determined by the longevity schedule. - 3.
 Effective January 1, 2012, for all employees in this unit who retired on or before December 31, 2011 from the County, the County's alternate longevity contribution shall be:

 Employee Only Employee Plus 1 or More

 Medicare Eligibility \$221 \$445

 Retirees Not Yet Eligible for Medicare:

-0-5 Years of Service PEMCHA Minimum PEMCHA Minimum
+0-5 Years of Service € PEMHCA Minimum PEMHCA Minimum

-6-15 Years of Service \$300 \$376 16+ Years of Service \$371 \$422
+6-15 Years of Service ce \$300 \$376

+16+ Years of Service е \$371 \$422